Methodology

 Level 3 Academic: Results reported only cover qualifications accredited by Ofqual and approved under Section 96 of the Learning and Skills Act (2000).
 Other qualifications or learning provisions such as Graded Exams or work-based learning are not included.

 Technical and applied: From 2016 onwards, the level 3 vocational and technical qualifications that can count are restricted to those that are on the approved list of applied general or tech level qualifications.
-Lists are published on gov.uk.
+Lists are published on gov.uk (opens in a new tab).
 This change is the result of policy reforms to encourage schools and colleges to offer qualifications that help prepare students for further study or employment.
-The background to the reforms can be found in the Wolf review of vocational education.
+The background to the reforms can be found in the Wolf review of vocational education (opens in a new tab).
 As a result, the ‘vocational’ cohort measures published in the statistical publication and performance tables have been broken down into the ‘applied general’ and ‘tech level’ cohorts, reflecting the approved qualifications included in these categories.

 Below level 3 English and maths: The 16-18 statistical publication and performance tables have reported attainment in below level 3 qualifications in the English and maths progress measures since 2016.
 Qualifications included are only those English and maths qualifications that are approved for either prior attainment or progress purposes, according to the condition of funding rules.